eBay Rules Survival Guide for Beginners

 Maintain Good Customer Service

-Many new sellers are surprised to find that they can be suspended for not having provided accurate contact information in their buyer-accessible profiles, or for getting too much negative feedback.
-It can happen and it does happen.
-As an eBay seller, you are expected to maintain good customer service practices, including having a valid email address and phone number on file and keeping your seller performance up.
+Many new sellers are surprised to find that they can be suspended for not having provided accurate contact information in their buyer-accessible profiles or for getting too much negative feedback.
+It can and does happen.
+As an eBay seller, you're expected to maintain good customer service practices, including having a valid email address and phone number on file and keeping your seller performance up.
 Fail and you won't be allowed to sell on eBay any longer.

 Pay Your Bills

-This last one seems almost silly, but there is an entire department inside eBay dedicated to handling seller account billing “situations.”
+This last one seems almost silly, but there's an entire department inside eBay dedicated to handling seller account billing “situations.”
 When you sell on eBay, you agree to pay fees for your auction listings.
-This is eBay's income as a company; failing to pay eBay is like failing to pay any company with which you do business. eBay does not hesitate to suspend sellers whose accounts are past due.
+This is eBay's income as a company; failing to pay eBay is like failing to pay any company with which you do business. eBay doesn't hesitate to suspend sellers whose accounts are past due.
 Don't think general rules are for sellers only—buyers need to keep some basic rules in mind as well, too.

 Read on to find out what they are.

 In the same way that some sellers seem to imagine that as sellers they should be untouchable, that it's up to the buyer to “buy carefully” and avoid scams, some buyers seem to have the opposite misbelief—that all responsibility for good behavior is up to sellers, since they're the ones “making the money.”
 Not so.
 As an eBay buyer, you are also bound by strict rules that help to keep eBay a nice place to do business for all involved.

 Don't Violate Your Contract